jakelever/cancermine/README.md

 ## Changelog

 - v11 data release: change to Kindred's EntityRecognizer uses strict string matching instead of token matching, so results are minorly different
+- v29 data release: WARNING - this release contained buggy data and missed publications in the Author Manuscript Collection.
+This was after a conversion from PubRunner to BioText+snakemake with some issues
+- v30 data release: Fixed issues with conversion to BioText+snakemake with an updated Biowordlist dataset

 ## Citing Us